aronmolnar/smartphone-hardening-guide/README.md

 Make sure you grant your apps only permissions that seem to make sense (e.g. if you want to share an image in a messenger app, the app will want to access your local files; it does not make sense if a flashlight app asks for your location).

 I recommend using Google Play Store.
-If you are tech-savvy you can also use FDroid (I'd rather don't).
+If you are tech-savvy and know what you do you can also use F-Droid or Aurora Store.

 Never install alternative keyboards if you do not know what you are doing.